tousif47/SnapTranslate/README.md

     This command should launch the SnapTranslate GUI.

-2.  **Capture Screen Area:** Click the "+ New" button.
-Your screen will become dimmed, and you can click and drag to select the area you want to capture.
-Release the mouse button to capture.
+    **Note:** If you get an error like "'snaptranslate' is not recognized...", it means your system's PATH environment variable is not set up to include the directory where `pip` installed the `snaptranslate` script.
+Here's how you might resolve this:

-3.  **Translate:** After capturing, you will see two buttons: "Translate Russian" and "Translate Swedish".
-Click the button corresponding to the language of the text in your captured area.
+    * **Windows:** The script is likely in your Python installation's `Scripts` folder (e.g., `C:\Python3x\Scripts` or within your virtual environment's `Scripts` folder if you used one).
+You might need to add this directory to your system's PATH.
+You can search online for "how to add Python to PATH on Windows" for detailed instructions.

-4.  **View Translation:** The translated text will be displayed in the text area at the bottom of the window.
+    * **macOS/Linux:** If you installed globally, the script might be in `/usr/local/bin` or `/usr/bin`, which are usually in the PATH.
+If you used a virtual environment, make sure it is activated before running the command.

-## Configuration
+### Configuration

 You can configure the path to your Tesseract installation by modifying the `config.ini` file located in the root directory of the project.

-1.  **Locate `config.ini`:** This file should be in the same directory as your `setup.py` file.
+1.  **Locate `config.ini`:** This file should be in the same directory as your `setup.py` file (if you cloned the repository) or in the location where the application is installed (you might need to create it if it doesn't exist).
 2.  **Edit `config.ini`:** Open the file in a text editor.
 You should see a section like this:

     ```ini